 The presence of other medical problems may affect the use of doravirine, lamivudine, and tenofovir.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Bone problems (eg, osteoporosis, osteomalacia), history of or

 - Hepatitis B infection, history of—Use with caution.
 May make these conditions worse.

 - Kidney disease, moderate to severe—Use is not recommended in patients with this condition.

 Take doravirine, lamivudine, and tenofovir exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Doravirine, lamivudine, and tenofovir comes with a patient information insert.
-Read and follow the instructions in the insert carefully.
+Doravirine, lamivudine, and tenofovir comes with a patient information leaflet.
+Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 Keep taking doravirine, lamivudine, and tenofovir for the full time of treatment even if you begin to feel better.
 It is also important that you continue taking all of the medicines that your doctor has given you for HIV infection.

 If you are also using rifabutin, take doravirine/lamivudine/tenofovir once a day, followed by doravirine (Pifeltro™) after about 12 hours.